-This article describes the basic Workflow for building 3D model of a object.
+This article describes the basic Workflow for building 3D model of an object.
 We also recommend to think through the process of photography.
 You can found more detailed recommendations in the section - Image Capture Tips.
+The workflow described in this tutorial is suitable for Professional and Standard versions.

 1. To add photos select Add Photos... command from the Workflow menu.